matushorvath/shadow-kvm/Notes.md

 - required
    - add installation and usage to README.md
    - about box, with link to page, licenses
-   - check installer behavior when the application is running already

 - useful
    - investigate unit tests in C#